-- 80% of all resident students were on track or extending 5% above provincial average - Data indicated that Indigenous students in School District 61 were less successful than the provincial average 56% district, 60% province.
+- 80% of all resident students were on track or extending-5% above provincial average. - Data indicated that Indigenous students in the Greater Victoria School District were less successful than the provincial average-56% district, 60% province.
 A gap of 24% still exists between all resident students and Indigenous students.
-Further examination of distinctions based data is required. - Students with disabilities or diverse abilities were less successful than the provincial average 60% district, 64% province
+Further examination of distinctions based data is required. - Students with disabilities or diverse abilities were less successful than the provincial average-60% district, 64% province.